Valencia City Guide

 Quick facts

-• Birthplace of authentic paella, traditionally cooked over an open wood fire.
+• Valencia is the authentic birthplace of paella, traditionally prepared over an open wood fire.

-• The Cathedral claims to house the authentic Holy Chalice used by Christ.
+• Valencia Cathedral claims to house the authentic Holy Grail used during the Last Supper.

 🏛️